Errata and

 Remote Sensing of the Environment 6 (1977): 201-227. |

-Use a brace that indicates chain and line to depict rode. |
+| 476, Rode | Use a brace that indicates chain and line to depict rode. |

-501 Figure.
+| 501 Figure.

-Add Indian South Equatorial Current at about same relative position as
+Indian South Equatorial Current is not shown. | Add Indian South Equatorial Current at about same relative position as

 Atlantic South Equatorial Current. |

-504 Figure Caption
+| 504 Figure Caption

-Change to “Tuna catch by female angler during the early 1900s.” |
+“A record tuna catch of the…” | Change to “Tuna catch by female angler during the early 1900s.” |